full-path/ridesheet/src/user-guide/data-fields.md

 Document properties are used to configure RideSheet.
 Most of these will be set when RideSheet is initially installed, and not need to be edited again.
 However, the following may be useful to be aware of, in order to improve the accuracy of trip time estimates:

-**dropOffToAppointmentTimeInMinutes**
+`dropOffToAppointmentTimeInMinutes`
-The length of time in minutes between the drop off time and the appointment time.
+:   The length of time in minutes between the drop-off time and the appointment time.

-**dwellTimeInMinutes**
+`dwellTimeInMinutes`
-The length of time in minutes added to the journey time to account for the time it takes to pick up and drop off a rider.
+:   The length of time in minutes added to the journey time to account for the time it takes to pick up and drop off a rider.

-**defaultStayDuration**
+`defaultStayDuration`
-When creating a next leg or return trip, this is the length of time in minutes to set as the duration between rider dropoff or appt time and the pickup time of the next trip.
+:   When creating a next leg or return trip, this is the length of time in minutes to set as the duration between rider dropoff or appt time and the pickup time of the next trip.
 Set to -1 (negative one) to keep the pickup time for the new trip blank.

-**tripPaddingPerHourInMinutes**
+`tripPaddingPerHourInMinutes`
-The length of time in minutes added to each hour of estimated travel time to account for weather, traffic, or other possible delays.
+:   The length of time in minutes added to each hour of estimated travel time to account for weather, traffic, or other possible delays.